FAQ & Support

 Who authorizes an IRB?

-IRBs are formally designated by an institution to review research involving human subjects once they issue an ‘assurance of compliance’ to the HHS.
-Hospitals, academic medical centers, government units, and others engaged in federally conducted or supported health research activities involving human subjects—and entities conducting FDA-regulated clinical investigations—can then designate IRBs.
-The IRBs must be registered by the Office for Human Research Projections (OHRP) of the HHS.
+IRBs are authorized by the U.S. Department of Health and Human Services (HHS).
+IRBs must be approved and registered by the Office for Human Research Projections (OHRP) of the HHS.
+IRBs are typically designated by an institution to review research involving human subjects once the institution issues an ‘assurance of compliance’ to the HHS.
+Such institutions include hospitals, academic medical centers, government units, entities conducting FDA-regulated clinical investigations and others engaged in federally conducted or supported health research activities involving human subjects.

 Does my research need to be reviewed by an IRB?